shayarnett/shim/README.markdown

 1. [do this](http://ciaranwal.sh/2007/11/01/customising-colours-in-leopard-terminal)

-2. After installing you will need to load the included terminal profile.
+2. Load the included Terminal.app profile.

 3. Profit!!